Donders-Institute/hpc-wiki-v2/docs/cluster_howto/ide-vscode.rst

       $ module load apptainer
       $ singularity exec /opt/singularity/images/code_cli.sif ./code tunnel

   The idea of loading the vscode binary from within the singularity container is to provide the up-to-date glibc library required by the vscode server.
-The containger ``/opt/singularity/images/code_cli.sif`` is a Ubuntu 22.04 with glibc 2.35.
+The container image ``/opt/singularity/images/code_cli.sif`` provides glibc 2.35 via Ubuntu 22.04.

 4. Login with you github account: